Last updated: April 28, 2020

-The prevalence of diabetes increased 382% from 1988 to 2014.
-According to the National Diabetes Statistics Report, this growth correlates with the upsurge of visits to the emergency room from people in a life-threatening diabetic crisis.
-As the condition continues to rise so does the likelihood of providing first aid for someone with diabetes.
+More than 30 million people have diabetes in the US.
+According to the National Diabetes Statistics Report, this growth of diabetes correlates with the upsurge of visits to the emergency room from people in a life-threatening situation.
+As the condition continues to rise so does the likelihood of providing first-aid for someone with diabetes.

-First-aid providers have important choices to make before providing care to a diabetic.
-The best way to effectively manage a diabetic emergency is through understanding the mechanisms behind the medical condition.
+First-aid providers have important choices to make before providing care to a person with diabetes.
+The best way to effectively manage an emergency that involves a person with diabetes is through understanding the mechanisms behind the medical condition.

 Every cell in the body requires glucose as a foundation of energy.
 People with diabetes, though needing glucose, have an inability to process, or metabolize, it efficiently because the pancreas is either producing too little insulin or none at all—either way, glucose can accumulate to dangerously high levels.
 A healthy pancreas regulates the production of insulin proportionate to the amount of glucose in the blood.

 Type 1 diabetes is primarily an autoimmune condition manifesting in children and young adults.
 These people do not produce insulin; they require routine injections of insulin to aid in glucose metabolism.
-Without insulin injections type 1 diabetics cannot use the sugar in their blood for energy.
+Without insulin injections a person with type 1 diabetes cannot use the sugar in their blood for energy.

-People with Type 2 diabetes produce small amounts of insulin, or they cannot properly use the insulin hormone, also known as insulin resistance.
+People with type 2 diabetes produce small amounts of insulin, or they cannot properly use the insulin hormone, also known as insulin resistance.
 This condition usually develops later in life.
 Many people with type 2 diabetes use diet, exercise, and other non-insulin medications.
-Some Type 2 diabetics however, may require supplemental insulin.
+Some people with type 2 diabetes however, may require supplemental insulin.

-With six million people using insulin in the United States, the incidence of too much or too little insulin is a common, life-threatening, occurrence.
+With 6 million people using insulin in the United States, the incidence of too much or too little insulin is a common life-threatening occurrence.

-Too much insulin causes low blood glucose, hypoglycemia, which can lead to insulin shock.
+- Too much insulin causes low blood glucose, hypoglycemia.

-Insufficient insulin causes blood glucose to become too high, hyperglycemia, which can cause a diabetic coma.
+- Insufficient insulin causes blood glucose to become too high, hyperglycemia.

 Reviewing signs and symptoms of hypoglycemia versus hyperglycemia helps remove the challenge of determining if a person’s blood sugar is too low or too high.

-Hypoglycemia occurs more rapidly than a hyperglycemic emergency (blood glucose levels below 70 mg/dL).
+Hypoglycemia occurs more rapidly than a hyperglycemic emergency (blood glucose levels below 70 mg/dL or 3.9 mmol/L).
 When the brain is starved of vital glucose, unconsciousness follows, then possibly death.
 The American Diabetes Association reports 107,000 more hypoglycemic emergencies were seen in 2011 compared to hyperglycemic crises.

-Diabetic Ketoacidosis (DKA) is a severe condition typically resulting from hyperglycemia (rising blood glucose over 130 mg/dL).
-If untreated, it can lead to a diabetic coma or death.
+Diabetic Ketoacidosis (DKA) is a severe condition typically resulting from hyperglycemia (rising blood glucose over 130 mg/dL or 7.2 mmol/L).
+Many experts advise to check for ketones in the urine when the blood glucose is more than 240 mg/dl or 13.3 mmol/L. If untreated, it can lead to a coma or death.

 In DKA, the body shifts to using fat as fuel, such as in a fasting state, from its normal fed metabolism.
 When glucose isn’t available, the body breaks down fat to use for energy, which produces ketones.
 This happens when the body doesn’t have enough insulin to make glucose available to the cells for energy.